ashtonjamesd/semantic-interpretation/written/4_1_albus/3_abstract_syntax_tree.md

 }
 ```

-Can you see the pattern in all of these?
+Can you see the pattern in all of these methods?
 Once you can visualise and comprehend the recursive nature of the methods, it starts to all fits together.

 The next type of binary expression we will parse is the comparison expression.
 This involves the four greater/less than operators and will take precedence over equality expressions.